 The Department of Health Care Services has contracted with the California Institute for Behavioral Health Solutions to offer technical assistance, training, and resources to support the statewide implementation of CCR, Continuum of Care Reform.
 On October 11, 2015, Governor Edmund G. Brown Jr. signed legislation that comprehensively reforms placement and treatment options for youth in foster care.
 Assembly Bill 403,(Stone D-Monterey) sponsored by the California Department of Social Services (CDSS), builds upon years of policy changes to improve outcomes for youth in foster care.

-The Department of Health Care Services has contracted the California Institute for Behavioral Health Solutions to offer technical assistance, training and resources to support the statewide implementation of Katie A. Core Practice Model (CPM).
-These activities include:
+The Department of Health Care Services (DHCS) has contracted the California Institute for Behavioral Health Solutions (CIBHS) to offer support in the continued implementation of Pathways to Wellbeing (formerly Katie A.).
+The resources developed here will provide counties with access to practical tools to assist them in the provision of services and their implementation of the Core Practice Model (CPM)

 CIBHS’s Workforce Development Team supports a range of statewide, regional and local county efforts, focused on public mental health workforce development.
 This includes strategies to develop the future workforce along with current staff working in public mental/behavioral health and integrated settings.
 Our statewide efforts include Mental Health Services Act (MHSA) Workforce Education & Training (WET) funded contracts under the Office of Statewide Planning & Development (OSHPD) for consumer and family member employment technical assistance.